gc5084/artical_website/README.md

 # artical_website

-A simple article management system for school
+A simple article management website for school